top of page

 Woodlands Cottage, Woodfield Or Tullynisk, Birr, Co.
 Offaly

-It's no lie to say I would drive all the way from Dublin for a sandwich from Woodfield Café.
+It's no exaggeration to say I would drive all the way from Dublin for a sandwich from Woodfield Café.
 What a little treasure of a place.
 It's an organic café located within the grounds of a garden centre, selling produce grown by themselves and local growers and it shows.
 All of the ingredients are of high-quality and everything we tried was full of flavour.

 It’s a fab spot and the location is perfect.
 Chickens are roaming freely around the grounds and the building itself is so charming with flowers and fairy lights everywhere.
 The interior is very cool and modern with slate grey walls contrasting nicely with the brightly coloured units and minimalist light fixtures.
 Also, the staff are very friendly and smiley.
 If you find yourself in the vicinity of Birr, you have to check it out.

 There are wonderful views of the castle and the gate lodge as you enter the grounds through the main reception area.
 I found myself daydreaming about what it would be like to live in such a place, and to have those extensive grounds as your garden.
 Imagine the summer parties.
 There are a number of different walks you can take during your trip: as short or as long as you like.
 Due to early closing hours in winter, we only had an hour to explore but we covered a lot of ground.
-Here are some of my highlights if you’re short on time.
+Here are some of the highlights if you’re short on time.

 The Telescope: